Manny Pacquiao: In popular culture

-Another film, based on Pacquiao's early life in boxing, Kid Kulafu, was released on April 15, 2015, featuring young actor Robert Villar as Emmanuel "Manny" Pacquiao.
+Another film, based on Pacquiao's early life in boxing, Kid Kulafu, was released on April 15, 2015, featuring actor Buboy Villar as Emmanuel "Manny" Pacquiao.
 The film dramatizes the life of the Filipino boxing superstar during his childhood.

 A documentary entitled "Manny", which featured Pacquiao's early life as well as his boxing and political career, was released with Liam Neeson as the narrator.

 Pacquiao has featured in the Fight Night boxing video game franchise as a playable character.
 The playable character Paquito, in the mobile game, Mobile Legends: Bang Bang was also inspired from Pacquiao.
 A skin was also made available for Paquito which changes the character's appearance to that of the real life boxer.
 Filipino game developer Ranida Games announced in 2021 that a mobile game revolving around Pacquiao's boxing career Fighting Pride: The Manny Pacquiao Saga is in the works.

 Pacquiao was one of Time's 100 most influential people for the year 2009, for his exploits in boxing and his influence among the Filipino people.
 Pacquiao was also included by Forbes in its annual Celebrity 100 list for the year 2009, joining Hollywood actress Angelina Jolie and fellow athletes Woods and Bryant.

 Pacquiao has also appeared on the cover of Time magazine Asia for their November 16, 2009 issue.
 According to their five-page feature story, "(Pacquiao is) a fighter with enough charisma, intelligence and backstory to help rescue a sport lost in the labyrinth of pay-per-view.
 Global brands like Nike want him in their ads."
 They also added, "Pacquiao has a myth of origin equal to that of any Greek or Roman hero.
 He leaves the Philippines to make it even bigger, conquering the world again and again to bring back riches to his family and friends."
 Pacquiao became the eighth Filipino to grace the cover of the prestigious magazine, after former Philippine presidents Manuel L. Quezon, Ramon Magsaysay, Ferdinand Marcos, Corazon Aquino, Gloria Macapagal-Arroyo, Benigno "Noynoy" Aquino III and Filipino actress and environmentalist Chin Chin Gutierrez.
 Pacquiao was also featured on the cover of Reader's Digest Asia, where a seven-page story was written about the Filipino boxing superstar.
 The issue came out in November 2008, before Pacquiao's fight against De La Hoya.

 Pacquiao is also mentioned in some hip hop tracks including Kool A.D.'s song entitled "Manny Pacquiao" on his mixtape, 51.
 A few notable ones are Pitbull's "Get It Started", A$AP Rocky's "Phoenix", Bad Meets Evil and Bruno Mars' "Lighters", Eminem and Skylar Grey's "Asshole", Future's "Never Gon' Lose", Migos' "Chinatown", Nicki Minaj and Ciara's "I'm Legit" and Rick Ross's "High Definition", Jelo Acosta's "Just Like Manny P," and Yung Gravy's "Betty" to name a few.

 Pacquiao became the first Filipino athlete to appear on a postage stamp.

 A video clip of Pacquiao greeting his followers for New Year's Eve was used as a meme in the Internet.